-- We have reduced the amount of single-use plastic and provide china cups and plates and metal cutlery.
+- We have reduced the amount of single-use plastic, and we provide china cups and plates and metal cutlery.
 We've replaced disposable plastic cutlery with forestry-certified wooden cutlery, and plastic straws with paper straws.

 - In our kitchens, our fresh fruit and vegetable suppliers have moved from plastic packaging to reusable plastic crates for delivery.

 Our ambition is to become a leader in sustainable retail.
-This means looking at sustainability in the round, and so we are working with our suppliers to look for solutions to challenges such as excess packaging, single use plastics and sourcing ethical fabrics.
+This means looking at sustainability in the round, so we're working with our suppliers to look for solutions to challenges such as eliminating excess packaging and single-use plastics, and sourcing ethical fabrics.

 Here are some of the things we've changed in our shops so far:

-- We have stopped using bubble wrap and use a recycled paper alternative on site and in our online deliveries.
+- We have stopped using bubble wrap and now use a recycled paper alternative on-site and in our online deliveries.

 - We recycle all the card used in our retail deliveries.